mike-sorokin/extreme-startup/README.md

 If you are simply wanting to play Extreme (Re)Startup, go to https://extreme-startup.fly.dev/.
 Hopefully it's up when you navigate to it!

 ### Docker

+> THIS IS BROKEN RIGHT NOW, PLEASE REFER TO MANUAL!

 Run this if you just want to run it locally.
 This will 99.99% work if you have [Docker installed](https://docs.docker.com/engine/install/)
 ```
 docker build -t se-xp .